northernpowerhouse/pvr.xtreamcodes/README.md

   - Exposed in the UI but not implemented yet; these settings currently have no effect

 Notes:
-- HLS playback: many providers work out of the box; some may require Kodi’s "InputStream Adaptive" add-on to be installed and enabled.
+- HLS playback: many providers work out of the box; some may require Kodi’s "InputStream Adaptive" addon to be installed and enabled.
-- Large lists: the add-on prioritizes responsiveness with very large channel lists; channel icons may be limited automatically for performance.
+- Large lists: the addon prioritizes responsiveness with very large channel lists; channel icons may be limited automatically for performance.

 ## Usage
-- After configuration, the add-on loads channels in the background; Kodi displays a notification like "Loading channels...".
+- After configuration, the addon loads channels in the background; Kodi displays a notification like "Loading channels...".
 - On success, you’ll see your channels under TV and your provider’s categories as channel groups.
-- The add-on writes a small cache to speed up cold starts; subsequent starts use the cache and then refresh in the background.
+- The addon writes a small cache to speed up cold starts; subsequent starts use the cache and then refresh in the background.

 ## Troubleshooting
 - Verify credentials and server URL (include the correct scheme and port if needed).
 Example base URL resolution: